Beniah1/Project-5/README.md

 ## Usage Rights 📄

 TelecommuteToday is copyright 2023.
 Please check their website for the latest privacy and terms of service policies. 📋

-That covers the key sections and information provided in the URL index.html page.
-Let me know if any part of the readme needs further explanation or expansion. 🙂